 Citations are publications that use Tocris products.
 Selected citations for Rilmenidine hemifumarate include:

-Sánchez-Blázquez et al (2000) Activation of I(2)-imidazoline receptors enhances supraspinal morphine analgesia in mice: a model to detect agonist and antagonist activities at these receptors.
+Sánchez-Blázquez et al (2000) Activation of I(2)-imidazoline receptors enhances supraspinal mor. analgesia in mice: a model to detect agonist and antagonist activities at these receptors.
 Br J Pharmacol 130 146 PMID: 10781010

 Do you know of a great paper that uses Rilmenidine hemifumarate from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area